Emergency Bridge & Underwriting

 - The project academic case.
 This should be no longer than 4 sides of A4, including references.
 All text within your academic case should be no smaller than font size 11, Calibri, Aptos, or Arial.
 All A4 margins should be set at a minimum of 1 inch

 - A completed Financial Summary Table.
-Please use the temple provided here
+Please download the Fiancial Summary Table template here

-- A copy of the applicant CV and the CV of any named staff the application requests costs for.
+- A copy of the applicant CV and the CV of any staff named in the application.
 CVs should be no longer than 4 pages

 All decisions are made at Trustee meetings, which happen once a term on the dates given below.
 Please note that the INT will not consider applications made between the advertised funding rounds or by those from outside of the University of Cambridge.